All-multiplicity amplitudes with four massive quarks and identical-helicity gluons: Numerical evaluation

 \item The behavior of our simplest four-quark formula~\eqref{eqAn1} with respect to the corresponding four-quark BG recursion, as seen in \fig{Plot4QLog}, is qualitatively similar to that of the two-quark one-minus amplitude.
 Namely, the analytic formula is faster and has a milder growth curve than the BG recursion.

-\item The more complicated four-quark formula~\eqref{eqAn2} starts by taking roughly the same time to evaluate as the BG recursion but due to a milder growth curve takes a convincing lead from 12 external gluons ($n=16$), see \fig{Plot4QLog}.
+\item The more complicated four-quark formula~\eqref{eqAn2} starts by taking roughly the same time to evaluate as the BG recursion but due to a milder growth curve takes a lead from 9 external gluons ($n=13$), see \fig{Plot4QLog}.
+On other machines, we have observed that this intersection point may move (as high as $n=22$) but continues to exist.

-\item The majority of the error bars discernible in the figures are found in the BG recursion timings and are due the deviations between the dataset runs on different machines and operation systems.
-We attribute this to the differences in the effect of the compiler optimization on the recursive algorithm, as opposed to the more straightforward implementations of the analytic formulae.
-Most of the uncertainties are concentrated at low multiplicities due to our, admittedly imperfect, approach of renormalizing the datasets by their averages, which are dominated by the timings at high multiplicities.

-\item The BG timings have an extremely mild dependence on the particle configuration, as is perhaps best seen in the unified \fig{PlotAll}.
-Indeed, the power-law slopes for all four recursive amplitude evaluations are in the region of $\alpha = 3.4 \pm 0.2$.
-In fact, once we accounted for the factor of four in the number of evaluations in the two- and four-quark cases, we could observe that the four-quark amplitudes are even faster to evaluate for the BG recursion than the two-quark amplitudes, for the same number of particles.
-Indeed, replacing two gluons by a quark pair reduces the number of possible factorization channels in an amplitude and hence accelerates the recursion.
+\item The BG timings have a very mild dependence on the particle configuration, as is perhaps best seen in the unified \fig{PlotAll}.
+Indeed, the power-law slopes $\alpha$ for all four recursive amplitude evaluations are in the region 3.4--3.7.
+In fact, once we accounted for the factor of four difference in the number of evaluations in the two- and four-quark cases, we could observe that the four-quark amplitudes with gluon insertions between like-flavored quarks (labeled in the figures as ``QQqgq'') are measurably faster to evaluate for the BG recursion than the two-quark amplitudes, for the same number of particles.
+This is because replacing two gluons by a quark pair may reduce the number of possible factorization channels in an amplitude and hence accelerate the recursion.
+In the ``QQqgq'' configuration, this indeed happens because the color ordering entirely prevents the external gluons from coupling to one of the quark lines.

 \item On the contrary, the analytic formulae depend very strongly on the external particle and helicity configuration, see \fig{PlotAll}.
 In particular, replacing gluons with quarks increases the evaluation time by a factor increasingly greater than four, at least in the case of identical-helicity gluons.